grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "I don't think Shakes is going to appreciate you turning his boat into a fuckin' torpedo.
 As small and shittily made as it is."

-Hemi proceeded to lay out a plan for her that, though likely to end with the destruction of the _Gnat_, did at least not intentionally involve blowing the _Gnat_ up.
+Hemi proceeded to lay out a plan for her that, though it had a good chance of ending with the destruction of the _Gnat_, did at least not involve intentionally blowing the _Gnat_ up.
 It did, however, feature the _Prospect_ as bait.
 It took some convincing on Hemi's part for Percy to fully come around to supporting the idea.

 "OK.
-We're going to fucking try your insane plan to take out a military submarine with nothing but leftover parts hanging around my darling _Prospect_.
+We're going to try your --- frankly, fucking insane --- plan to take out a military submarine with nothing but leftover parts hanging around my darling _Prospect_.
 Go ahead and get Shakes on the pigeon."

 "You mean Herschel."

-"I don't care what the fuckin' bird's name is.
+"I don't care what the bird's name is.
 Just make sure Shakes heads back this way as silently as fuckin' possible."

 [//]: # (----- invisible character break)

 [//]: # (### Loading the Gnat)

-Hemi got Herschel off carrying instructions to Shakes to return to the _Prospect_ submerged and running slowly on battery power.
+Hemi got Herschel launched, carrying instructions to Shakes to return to the _Prospect_ submerged and running slowly on battery power.
 It was going to take a while for Herschel to find Shakes, and then a while longer for Shakes to motor quietly back.
 Hemi figured he had a couple of hours at least to gather the things he needed.

 The magnetic warheads were in the crates he had left in the cargo hold.
 He selected a half dozen of the ones that were least coated with rust and hauled them to a work table in the engine room.
 Each weighed about 25 kilograms and consisted of a cylinder containing high explosives that was about 300 millimeters in diameter.
 Attached to one end of the cylinder was a small-diameter device with the switching mechanism in it, and on top of that was a big plate with a magnet that was strong enough to activate the switching mechanism, but weak enough that it was not likely to actually adhere itself to the target.
 The magnet was intended to be a trigger, not an attaching component.

 The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device would enable any idiotic naval deckhand to understand how it worked, and thus handle it safely.
 Details were printed right on the side of the explosives cylinder.

 It was from this block of text that Hemi learned the particular mix of high explosives the cylinder contained was held very stable by a cake of exoskeletons from extinct microscopic sea creatures.
 It could not be set off without providing power to the detonation switch and closing the arming circuit.
 At the same time, the explosive did not seem so finicky that it would not go off in the close presence of another high explosive.
-A fortunate thing, because Hemi estimated he needed to chain at least two of these devices for detonation if he wanted to blow a hole through the pressure hull of a military submarine.
+A fortunate thing, because Hemi estimated he needed to chain at least two of these devices to detonate if he wanted to blow a hole through the pressure hull of a military submarine.

 He used large steel straps to join two of the cylinders together, orienting them so the magnetic trigger plates faced outwards on both ends.
-He tracked down some batteries and wired them in as the power supplies for the triggers.
+He tracked down some batteries in waterproof cases and wired them in as the power supplies for the triggers.
 From a forgotten storage compartment for parts in the engine room he found a pile of old mechanical timed switches that could be wound up and the timer set for when they would close the circuit.
 He wired these into the arming circuit on each warhead.

 He made three more doubled-up units like this.
 With two magnetic warhead strapped together, each weighed more than 50 kilograms.
 Then he plundered the many storage compartments throughout the boat looking for the rest of the parts he needed: some old boat bumpers, heavy line, air hoses and chucks, and his slide rule and clipboard.
 He wished he had some small clamps, but those were not to be found anywhere.
 He would have to make do with screw-tightened steel clips.
 So a screwdriver went on his list of things to find too.

 He had most of the parts he needed gathered together when he heard the bump of the _Gnat_ attaching to the bottom of the _Prospect_.
-By the time Percy's voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Gregory to help him move all the parts he had gathered down to the _Prospect's_ battery compartment near the hatch that opened down to the _Gnat_.
+By the time Percy's voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Gregory to help him move all of his parts and equipment down to the _Prospect's_ battery compartment near the hatch to the _Gnat_.

 As Gregory opened the hatch to see Shakes' greasy-haired visage grinning up at them, Percy's voice came back on the _Prospect's_ PA.
 "Hemi, Bastian is telling me that he is tracking the _Grackle_ closing on us.
 He thinks they picked up the _Gnat_ and followed Shakes in."

 Still down in the _Gnat's_ control seat, Shakes could hear the PA message.
 "Tell Percy there's no fuckin' way man --- I was ultra fucking slow and quiet on my approach.
 I could have passed through a sleeping baby's bedroom without fuckin' waking it."

 "They were pinging constantly," Hemi replied, leaning over the hatch down to the _Gnat_ to accept the small package of feathers, feet, and beak that Shakes was holding up to him.
 "They may have simply caught you in motion and followed the only moving object in the water.
 It cannot be helped now.
-Here Gregory, stow Herschel somewhere safe, and then help me get these parts down to the _Gnat_."
+Here Gregory, stow Herschel somewhere safe, and then help me get these parts into the _Gnat_."

 "What's the fuckin' plan?"
 Shakes asked as he accepted some filthy old boat bumpers down through the hatch and tossed them backward into the cargo space behind him.

 "I am coming with you.
 If the _Grackle_ is coming in, we need to get the _Gnat_ off as quickly as possible.
 I will explain the plan on the way," said Hemi.

 Hemi had Shakes swap places with him, and standing down in the _Gnat_ received the heavy explosive units that a straining Gregory and Shakes lowered down to him.
-After that it was only a matter of minutes to pass down all the remaining odds and ends into the smaller boat.
+After that, it was only a matter of minutes to pass down all the remaining odds and ends into the smaller boat.

-When it looked like everything was aboard, Shakes climbed down and joined Hemi in the _Gnat_.
+With everything aboard, Shakes climbed down and joined Hemi in the _Gnat_.

 "I hope you didn't fuckin' forget anything," Shakes said, looking at the pile of what appeared to be fundamentally garbage in the middle of his boat's cargo space.